-A watertight valve or slide gate shall be provided on the inlet to the wet well so that inflow to the wet well can be stopped.
-This valve may be installed in the first manhole upstream form the pumping station.
-Installation of this valve within the wet well is not permitted.
-The shutoff valve shall be of a type and material suitable for raw sewage service.
+A watertight value or slide gate shall be provided on the inlet to the wet well so that inflow to the wet well can be stopped.
+This value may be installed in the first manhole upstream form the pumping station.
+Installation of this value within the wet well is not permitted.
+The shutoff value shall be of a type and material suitable for raw sewage service.